freenandes/topo-da-mente/content/note/driving.md

   - storytelling
   - slice_of_life
 ---
 I was driving.
-Wasn’t myself.
+I wasn’t myself.
 I wanted some distraction.

 The road and the mountains were like the perfect set, but I imagined a circus.